-It is not permissible to use Company property, information, or your position or association with the Company for improper personal gain or to compete, directly or indirectly, with the Company.
+It is not permissible to use Company property, information, or your position or association with the Company for improper personal gain.

 Financial Interests or Ownership in Other Businesses

 Schwab personnel, their household members, and their dependents may not own or have a financial interest in any entity or organization that provides or seeks to provide goods or services to the Company (excluding a de minimis interest in the securities of a publicly traded entity) unless they have disclosed this and received the required approvals.
 Financial or ownership interests include, but are not limited to, employment, significant investments, loans, or any other interest that may yield, directly or indirectly, a monetary or material benefit.